 Model and simulate attacks on your system without requiring the hardware.
-Determine the impact of identified vulnerabilities with Model Slicer and easily identify affected functionalities.
+Combine reinforcement learning and digital twins to generate attacks on your system and identify vulnerabilities (19:35).
+Identify impacted functionalities with Model Slicer.
 Run automatic hardware-in-the-loop (HIL) tests to observe the effects of specific inputs on your system.

-Automate verification of models and code to fulfill requirements from cybersecurity standards such as ISO/SAE 21434, IEC-26443, and DO-326.
-The IEC Certification Kit provides an overview on how to apply MATLAB, Simulink, Polyspace, and add-on products to ISO/SAE 21434, in addition to functional safety standards (ISO26262, IEC 61508).
+Automate verification of models and code to fulfill requirements from cybersecurity standards such as ISO/SAE 21434, IEC 62443, and DO-326.
+The IEC Certification Kit provides an overview of how to apply MATLAB, Simulink, Polyspace, and add-on products to ISO/SAE 21434, in addition to functional safety standards (ISO26262, IEC 61508).
 The kit helps you to build and qualify your development process for safe and secure embedded systems.

 Automate Security Checks